 Though its RAM is a little low, you can enjoy a smooth browsing experience – unless you open a bajillion tabs in your browser.
 Its newer-generation hardware makes it a great fit for general office tasks and apps like MS Word and MS Office.

 But since Aspire lacks a powerful GPU, it’s unfit for graphics-intensive creative programs like Adobe Premiere Pro and AutoCAD.
-It cannot run power-hungry games, though you can play older and browser-based games.
+It cannot run power-hungry games, though you can play older games.

-If you’re a fan of AAA titles, though, you could consider GeForce NOW.
-It’s an online game streaming platform that lets you play demanding games on a low-spec laptop.
+If you’re a fan of AAA titles, consider GeForce NOW.
+It’s an online game streaming platform that lets you play demanding games on your low-spec laptop.

 Check out our guide on “Are Acer laptops good for gaming?” to see if you should get away with an Acer laptop.